-SHRINKING THE BALANCE SHEET IN PREDICTABLE AND STRATEGIC WAYS will seem permanent.
-It is therefore essential that the Fed reduce its holding of securities, and as argued in Taylor (2009b), this reduction should be conducted in a predictable and strategic way so as not to cause market turbulence.
-It should not be sudden or surprising.
+Getting back to a balance sheet with a level of reserves close to the normal level observed before the financial crisis will require that the Fed reduce its securities holdings substantially.
+If it waits the long time period required for currency growth to create the normalization, the transition period will be so long that a high level of reserves will seem permanent.
+It is therefore essential that the Fed reduce its holding of securities, and, as argued in Taylor (2009b), this reduction should be conducted in a predictable and strategic way so as not to cause market turbulence.
+It should not be sudden or a surprise.
 That was the lesson learned from the "taper tantrum" in 2013, when Ben Bernanke indicated it might be in "the next few meetings" that the size of the purchases of securities would diminish, and the markets went all over the place.
-As soon as the tapering became more strategic and the amount of tapering was more predictable, the markets digested it easily.
+As soon as the tapering became more strategic and the amount of tapering was more predictable, the markets digested it very easily.
+The Fed's statement in its September 2014 "Policy Normalization Principles and Plans," which said that the FOMC "intends to reduce the Federal Reserve's securities holdings in a gradual and predictable manner...," was consistent with this approach and an improvement over vaguer statements, such as that the Fed will keep "the size of the Federal Reserve's balance sheet at a high level for some time," as stated in the FOMC Minutes from the January 27-28, 2009 meeting.